-The fourth episode of Black Rhino Music Residency brings together Fine, It's Pink and The Ghost of 3.13.
+The fourth session of our Artist in Residence programme brings together Fine, It's Pink and The Ghost of 3.13.
 For this episode we have a collaboration between an indie band with influences in post-rock, trip hop, electronica and a producer that comes from a more techno and noise atmosphere.

 You may be interested

 A preview into the world of Red Light Radio with Hugo Van HeijningenAntonio Nartea - Feb 05, 2018

 Here, right in the middle of Amsterdam's infamous Red Light District, amongst all the red windows establishments, coffee shops and close to the city's oldest landmark, there's a place pushing a different sort of merchandise, in the form of hard to find, often fascinating and usually surprising music.

 From hardcore punk to dreamy and weird ambient, with T.RaumschmiereMiron Ghiu - Jan 27, 2018

 The music composed by Marco Haas is so diverse that it's hard to apply a label and define it.
 His albums, either ambient or electro-pop, with lots of punk attitude, are diverse and intriguing.
 It's that kind of music that makes you listen to a song multiple times.

 Black Rhino Music x Samurai MusicBlack Rhino Music - Jan 22, 2018